opulencephp/docs/view-functions.md

 ```

 <h2 id="using-template-functions-in-php-code">Using Template Functions in PHP Code</h2>
-You may execute template functions in your PHP code by calling `RDev\Views\Compilers\ICompiler::executeTemplateFunction()`.
+You may execute template functions in your PHP code by calling `Opulence\Views\Compilers\ICompiler::executeTemplateFunction()`.
 Let's take a look at an example that displays a pretty HTML page title formatted like `My Site | NAME_OF_PAGE`:

 ##### Template
 ```